refatbd/customizable-payment-link-generator/README.md

 ---

 ## 📜 Changelog

+### [3.1.1]
+-   **Feature:** Updated Standard Fields (Name, Contact) to support "Required", "Optional", and "Disabled" modes instead of just on/off.
+-   **Fix:** Corrected a bug where newlines in the Instruction Text field were not displaying properly on the admin edit page.

 ### [3.1.0]
 -   **Feature:** Added **Stock & Quantity Control** for fixed-price links, allowing for simple product sales and inventory management.